Nishant Balepur

 nbalepur[at]umd[dot]edu

 Hello!
-My name is Nishant and I’m a first-year Ph.D. student in the CLIP Lab at the University of Maryland, where I am fortunate to be advised by Professors Jordan Boyd-Grayber and Rachel Rudinger.
-As of 2023, I am extremely thankful to be funded by the NSF GRFP.
+My name is Nishant and I’m a first-year Ph.D. student at the University of Maryland, where I am fortunate to be advised by Professors Jordan Boyd-Grayber and Rachel Rudinger.
+My work is graciously supported by the NSF GRFP and a Cohere For AI Research Grant.

 I also love discovering unconventional/out-of-domain model weaknesses and subsequently designing frameworks to overcome these issues or probe why they happen.
 As a result, a lot of my research starts with an observation after trying to break current models.